DOI-USGS/sciencebasepy/readme.md

 This Python module provides some basic services for interacting with ScienceBase.
-It requires the "requests" module to be installed, which can be found at [http://docs.python-requests.org/en/latest/](http://docs.python-requests.org/en/latest/)
+It requires the "requests" module to be installed, which can be found at [http://docs.python-requests.org/en/latest/](http://docs.python-requests.org/en/latest/) If you get security errors also install requests[security]

 Module Contents
 ---------------